 Membership is open to capable instrumentalists, including college students, on a volunteer basis.
 An audition is not required to join the concert band, but any person wishing to join should be able to read music and play their instrument at an adequate level of proficiency.
 In most cases, band members must provide their own instruments.

-Capital City Jazz Band performs at a variety of venues and festivals throughout the greater Tallahassee area.
+The TCC Jazz Band performs at a variety of venues and festivals throughout the greater Tallahassee area.
 Music played by this group includes Big Band, jazz, blues, pop, and light rock.

 Rehearsals are Wednesdays, 7:15 to 9:00 p.m. in room CH165 of the Communications and Humanities building on the campus of Tallahassee Community College, 444 Appleyard Dr., Tallahassee, FL 32304.
 The season runs September through July.